camilo-guerra/Lista-de-Tareas/README.md

 http://lista-tareas.meteor.com

-For see the app in action please click in the next link:
+If you wanna  see the app in action please click in the next link:

 http://lista-tareas.meteor.com